jayrodrigues/api-docs/sessions/update.md

-# Create Sessions
+# Update Sessions

-This endpoint is to be used to create a session entry.
+This endpoint is to be used to update a session entry.

 ## Resource